 - the commitment to develop new programs in the under-represented program models, such as dispute resolution for civil and family/child welfare; and,

-to support one-time or annual events and initiatives (as opposed to on-going projects and programs) that build bridges, trust and partnerships between the mainstream justice system and Aboriginal communities.
+- to support one-time or annual events and initiatives (as opposed to on-going projects and programs) that build bridges, trust and partnerships between the mainstream justice system and Indigenous communities.

 2.3 Alignment with Departmental and Government Objectives

-The AJS is clearly aligned with federal roles and responsibilities as the policy mandate and responsibilities of the Minister of Justice include Aboriginal justice, while the day-to-day administration of justice is the responsibility of the provinces and territories.
-The AJS is delivered in a manner consistent with this constitutional division of powers, as this federally-coordinated program supports the establishment and delivery of community-based justice programs in the area of Indigenous justice.
+The federal government holds the policy mandate for Indigenous justice, while the administration of justice is the responsibility of the provinces and territories.
+The IJP is delivered in a manner consistent with this constitutional division of powers, as this federally-led program funds the establishment and delivery of community-based justice programs in the area of Indigenous justice.

 2.4 Expected Results, Performance Measures and Indicators for Monitoring and Reporting

-The effectiveness of the AJS will be monitored on an ongoing basis.
-A formal evaluation will also be carried out.
+The effectiveness of the IJP will be monitored on an ongoing basis.
+The program will continue to be evaluated on a five-year cycle.

 3. Eligibility Criteria